multiplemonomials/Path-Editor/README.md

 The default environment editor is not great at editing `PATH` if there are lot of entries and many of them are similar looking, or if your path is too long and it gives up entirely.

-1. Implemented using Win32 API, does not depend on MGC or .NET
+1. Implemented using Win32 API, does not depend on MFC or .NET
 2. Missing folders are highlighted with different icon.
 3. To edit System PATH, offers to be launched with elevated admin privilege, similar to "Run as Administrator"
 4. Double clicking any path entry attempts to open in Windows Explorer.